-The book is a practical guide for the modern female cyclist, promoting cycling as a fun, healthy, and stylish hobby and form of transport.
+This image-rich, hard back book, is a practical guide for the modern female cyclist, promoting cycling as a fun, healthy, and stylish hobby and form of transport.
 Cathy addresses the oh-so-common excuses women give for not cycling and provides solutions to make the activity fit into anyone’s lifestyle.
 The Girl’s Guide to Life on Two Wheels also serves as a handbook for new cyclists, with information including bike-buying tips, exercises to improve one’s bike handling skills, and interviews with fitness bloggers and experts to keep new (and old) cyclists inspired.
-The book is filled with many lovely photos from Cyclodelic campaigns over the years, including our trip to Paris.
+The book is filled with many lovely photos from Cyclodelic campaigns over the years, including our trip to Paris photographed by Ben Broomfield.

 We wish Cathy lots of success with The Girl’s Guide to Life on Two Wheels!